-- 1) The Group decided to enter into a stock sales agreement with a major shareholder of Woori Asset Trust Co., Ltd. (formerly, Kukje Asset Trust Co., Ltd.) to acquire 44.5% of interest (58.6% of voting rights) in July, 2019, and to acquire additional 21.3% of interest (28.0% of voting rights) after a certain period.
-As a result, the Group acquired the interest of the first sales agreement in December 2019 and is planning to acquire the interest of the second sales agreement after a certain period.
-In regard to this acquisition, the Group recognized 121,420 million Won as other financial liabilities for the second sales agreement. - 2) As of December 31, 2021, Woori Asset Trust Co., Ltd., a subsidiary, has agreed to carry out construction completion obligations for 96 constructions, which includes the construction of residential and commercial complexes in Busan (U-dong, Haeundae-gu).
+- 1) The Group decided to enter into a stock sales agreement with a major shareholder of Woori Asset Trust Co., Ltd. (formerly, Kukje Asset Trust Co., Ltd.) to acquire 44.5% of interest (58.6% of voting rights) in July 2019, and to acquire additional 21.3% of interest (28.0% of voting rights) after a certain period.
+As a result, the Group acquired the interest of the first sales agreement in December 2019 and acquired the second transaction stake on March 31, 2023.
+In regard to this acquisition, the Group recognized 174,780 million Won as other financial liabilities for the second sales agreement. - 2) As of December 31, 2022, Woori Asset Trust Co., Ltd., a subsidiary, has agreed to carry out construction completion obligations for 87 constructions, which includes the construction of residential and commercial complexes in Busan (U-dong, Haeundae-gu).
 Land Trust responsible for Construction and Management is a trust that bears the obligation to fulfill the responsibility of the constructor and to compensate the loan financial institution for damages if the Group fails to fulfill the construction completion obligation.
-As of December 31, 2021, the total PF loan amount of PF loan institutions invested in the project of the Land Trust responsible for Construction and Management is 3,269,955 million Won.
-Although additional losses may occur in relation to the construction completion obligations, the financial statements as of December 31, 2021 do not reflect these effects since losses are unlikely and the amount cannot be estimated reliably.
+As of December 31, 2022, the total PF loan amount of PF loan institutions invested in the project of the Land Trust responsible for Construction and Management is 3,607,592 million Won.
+Although additional losses may occur in relation to the construction completion obligations, the financial statements as of December 31, 2022 do not reflect these effects since losses are unlikely and the amount cannot be estimated reliably.